YoubetDao/Ethereum-Smart-Contract-Guide/README.md

-# Mastering Ethereum Smart Contract Development: A Step-by-Step Guide
+# Ethereum Smart Contract Guide
 [中文](./README-CHINESE.md)

 Welcome to the Ethereum-Smart-Contract-Guide!